GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/channel-list.md

 ## Channel List Query

 The `ChannelListQuery` is the structure used to specify the query parameters for fetching the list of channels from Stream backend.
-It has 4 parameters in it's `init`:
+It has 4 parameters in its `init`:

 ```swift
 public init(